dujiepeng/flutter_chat_callkit/README.md

 ### Receive a call

-To listen for the received call invitation, the users need to first add a `ChatCallKitCallKitEventHandler` listener by using the `ChatCallKitCallManager.addEventListener` method.
-Call `ChatCallKitCallManager.removeEventListener` to remove the listener when not in use.
+To listen for the received call invitation, the users need to first add a `ChatCallKitEventHandler` listener by using the `ChatCallKitManager.addEventListener` method.
+Call `ChatCallKitManager.removeEventListener` to remove the listener when not in use.

 In either a one-to-one call or group call, once a call invitation is sent, the callee receives the invitation in the `onReceiveCall` callback.
 The audio or video page can be displayed, depending on the call type.

 ```
-ChatCallKitCallManager.addEventListener(
+ChatCallKitManager.addEventListener(
   // Handler key.
 This key is used to ensure that the handler is unique.
   // This key is required when deleting the handler.
   UNIQUE_HANDLER_ID,
-  ChatCallKitCallKitEventHandler(
+  ChatCallKitEventHandler(
     // Occurs when you receive a call invitation.
     onReceiveCall(String userId, String callId, ChatCallKitCallType callType, Map<String, String>? ext) {
       // Receive a call.